xypan1232/xypan1232.github.io/index.md

 In 2013, I started my PhD at Copenhagen University in Bioinformatics, which I completed in 2017.
 From December 1st, 2016, I worked as a postdoc in Department of Medical informatics in Erasmus MC.

-I am interested in machine learning applicaiton in computational biology.
+I am interested in Bioinformatics, Machine Learning, Non-coding RNA, Text Mining, Deep Learning, RNA-seq.
 Now I am working on eletronic health record using deep learning.